Summer Undergraduate Research Program

 Our application for 2017 is now closed.
 The 2017 program runs from June 4 to August 5, 2017.

 Learn more about our program from former SURP students.
-You can also visit the Sackler Institute of Graduate Biomedical Sciences virtual tour.
+For more videos, please visit the Sackler Institute of Graduate Biomedical Sciences virtual tour.

 As a member of the summer 2017 class, you join approximately 30 students working in our exciting academic medical environment at NYU School of Medicine and NYU Langone Medical Center.
 When you are accepted into the program, you are matched with a laboratory of interest in your preferred research area.
 Placement ultimately depends on the availability of mentors and the appropriateness of a lab for a summer intern.